Elko New Market's request to increase water use for bottling plant gets DNR's OK

 The state's Department of Natural Resources announced Wednesday it will allow Elko New Market to more than double the amount of groundwater it can pump each year, in preparation for a proposed Niagara water bottling facility.

-The approval means Elko New Market is permitted to increase the amount of water it pumps each year from 135 million gallons to 365 million gallons.
+The approval means Elko New Market can increase the amount of water it pumps each year from 135 million gallons to 365 million.
 The DNR's approval also included a requirement the city make a plan to investigate and fix any well interference or water quality issues that arise as a result.

 Elko New Market, a small but growing Twin Cities suburb in Scott County, uses about 125 million gallons of water a year.
 The City Council last year offered more than $3 million in subsidies to California-based Niagara Bottling, which sells bottled water to Walmart and Costco, to open a plant in Elko New Market.
 The company plans eventually to draw 310 million gallons of city water a year to bottle, ship and sell across the country.

-The DNR wrote the approval followed a "robust" application review process.
-It also stated the DNR examines if the increased pumping will harm the water quality or availability.
+The DNR wrote that the approval followed a "robust" application review process.
+It also stated the DNR examines if the increased pumping will harm water quality or availability.
 As part of this process, the DNR required the city to conduct aquifer tests in November and December to determine if increased pumping would be sustainable and comply with state laws.
-The results showed the proposed increased amount "would not negatively affect aquifer levels or water availability for lakes, streams or wetlands," the DNR said.
+The results showed the proposed increase "would not negatively affect aquifer levels or water availability for lakes, streams or wetlands," the DNR said.

 Some residents of the area have raised concerns and said the tests caused poor water quality in their private wells.
 Jonathan Carlson, who lives just outside Elko New Market's city limits, said he's worried the increased pumping will lead to more discolored water for homeowners with wells.